Onboarding is much more than creating a good first impression, says Nerissa Chaux, Co-Founder at outsourcing digital and commerce talent firm, Filta.

 Wilson says onboarding should be the manager’s responsibility.

 “Outsourcing it to someone else, such as an EA, is a wasted opportunity for that employee to develop a good relationship with their manager,” says Wilson.

 She says too often people assume everything is making sense and don’t bother to ask the new recruit what else they need to know.

 “At the end of the first week ask them how they are feeling, what they have learnt and if they are coming back next week,” says Wilson.
 “If they are, it won’t be because they were shown where the coffee machine is, but because they have made strong connections.”

-Chaux says you should check-in with the new employee at 30, 60 and 90 days so you can flag any potential issues early on, and set new goals for the next review.
+Chaux says you should check-in with your new employee regularly: at minimum, 30, 60 and 90 days.
+That way, you both can flag any potential issues early on, recalibrate if needed and set new goals for the next review.

-Talking to them about a career development plan can show them you have invested in them as a person and believe they have a solid future with your company.
+Talking to them about a career development plan can show that you’ve invested in them as a person and believe they have a solid future with your company.

-It is also a good opportunity to hear how fresh eyes see the company and if there are any suggestions for how you can improve things.
+It's also a good opportunity to get a fresh perspective on the company and if there are any suggestions for how you can improve things.

 Chaux tells the story of a man who turned up to work for a senior position to find no business cards had yet been ordered for him.